 As a general rule, Luxembourg does not levy any WHT on arm's-length interest payments.
 However, companies engaged in intra-group financing activities need to evidence that their remuneration complies with the arm's-length principle.
-According to the OECD's arm's-length principle, activities that are carried out between affiliated companies must comply with market conditions, namely conditions that would apply between independent companies.
+According to the OECD's arm's-length principle, activities that are carried out between affiliated companies must comply with market conditions, namely the same conditions that would apply between independent companies.

-On 11 February 2020, the OECD released a report9 containing transfer pricing guidance on financial transactions.
+On 11 February 2020, the OECD released a report16 containing transfer pricing guidance on financial transactions.
 The report is significant for Luxembourg transfer pricing considerations because it is the first time the OECD Transfer pricing guidelines include guidance on the transfer pricing aspects of financial transactions, which will contribute to consistency in the interpretation of the arm's-length principle with regard to financial transactions and help avoid transfer pricing disputes and double taxation.